 Check out Where to REDcycle

-to find the drop off point nearest to you.
+to find the drop-off point nearest to you.

 There are a few different types of REDcycle bins.
 REDcycle drop off bins are typically located near the checkout.
 If you have trouble finding it, please ask the supermarket’s customer service desk.

-questions about drop off points and participating businesses
+questions about drop-off points and participating businesses

 In most stores the bin is located at the front of the store, typically near the customer service desk.

 Unfortunately, sometimes stores do have to remove bins from time to time.
 This can be for a number of reasons such as cleaning the bins or due to contamination issues.
 Sadly not all customers use the bins for the intended purpose.
 Stores can often overcome this by putting the bins in less obvious locations but this is not always an option in all stores.
-Contamination is serious issue for us.
+Contamination is a serious issue for us.